L3MON4D3/LuaSnip/DOC.md

                                                               \/_/
 ```

-Luasnip is a snippet-engine written entirely in lua.
+LuaSnip is a snippet engine written entirely in Lua.
 It has some great
 features like inserting text (`luasnip-function-node`) or nodes
 (`luasnip-dynamic-node`) based on user input, parsing LSP syntax and switching
 nodes (`luasnip-choice-node`).
 For basic setup like mappings and installing, check the README.

-All code-snippets in this help assume that
+All code snippets in this help assume the following:

 ```lua
 local ls = require("luasnip")